 - A heated infinity pool with panoramic views out to sea

 - The Gulf of Morbihan has its own microclimate, which means the weather can be a little changeable

-- No dinner available Mon-Wed but the region is a foodie’s paradise, with amazing restaurants all around
+- Dinner only available one night a week (Monday), but the region is a foodie’s paradise, with amazing restaurants all around

 - You’ll want a car here

 - There's a 7 night minimum at all times (Saturday-Saturday) and the hotel is closed October-May

 - 4+ year olds welcome

 - Beach Nearby

 - Pet Friendly